 In order to fix it, you have to open the wall, isolate the frozen pipe, remove the pipe, warm it up, and then run water through to see if it is cracked.
 If the pipe is cracked it will have to be replaced.
 If you do not go through these steps with a trained plumber, then you might be letting water run right through your walls.
 This water will grow stagnant, allow mold growth, and potentially harm your family.
 It will also lead to massive water damage causing you to replace entire walls and insulation.
 Right now, you can get pipe warmers and insulation put around the entire pipe.
 This way if your heat goes out, or if you are out of town, next winter you don’t return to broken, cracking, and frozen pipes.

 Sump Pump– Once the snow melts, the rain comes.
 Due to the increase in water flow, many people have noticed that their once dry basements are now being flooded.
 A sump pump works like a reverse toilet.
-In a toilet once the level goes up to a certain height water is stopped and not allowed to flow into the tank anymore.
+In a toilet, once the level goes up to certain height water is stopped and not allowed to flow into the tank anymore.
 With a sump pump, once the level reaches a certain height, it will suck the water out till the lever is lowered again.
 If the lever is always in an upright position it will continue to run even if there is no water to suck out of the basement.
-This is a main reason for replacing a sump pump so early.
-Plumbers recommend that you replace your sump pump every 8-10 years to insure that it is in working order.
-In order to prevent a call in to your local plumber you can check your float trigger for debris.
+This is the main reason for replacing a sump pump so early.
+Plumbers recommend that you replace your sump pump every 8-10 years to ensure that it is in working order.
+In order to prevent a call into your local plumber, you can check your float trigger for debris.
 After that is inspected check the main valves.
-These valves are one way valves if they get clogged it will ruin the pump.
+These valves are one-way valves if they get clogged it will ruin the pump.
 Improper installation is also another thing that can cause a sump pump to go haywire, so if you want your sump pump installed correctly reach for the phone to contact one of our plumbers.